 Real estate transactions require significant paperwork, specialized knowledge, and effort.
 However, even an experienced agent may benefit from a lower commission rate.

-Here are six reasons real estate agents may agree to a lower agent’s commission.
+Here are seven reasons real estate agents may agree to a lower agent’s commission.

 1. Attracting new clients